SandyPantsLai/rails-pg-example-shop/README.md

 - You can access the customer UI at whatever-you-named-your-app.herokuapp.com.
 - You can access the admin UI at whatever-you-named-your-app.herokuapp.com/admin.
 Check your config vars for credentials.
 - After logging in as an admin, you should see `rack-mini-profiler`'s speed badge in the upper left of each page.
 - The app includes gems for other monitoring tools so you should be able to add whatever APM add-on you wish from the Heroku Elements Marketplace.
+If you want to use Scout APM at the same time as AppOptics though, please check the comments in the `Gemfile` to ensure you are using the correct version of `scout_apm`.

 ### Important Endpoints